 While some might feel compelled to only use Kondo’s strategy in certain parts of their homes, tidying up here or there, Friend attributes the maintenance of her home’s cleanliness to the fact that she and her husband followed Kondo’s method step by step.
 Not, say, just keeping up with her folding strategy, while allowing the garage to reaccumulate clutter.
 For the Friend family, the KonMari technique is an all-or-nothing strategy.

 That’s not to say that the method itself is something that can be done over the course of a weekend.
 In fact, Friend says that the longer process—tackling one step per week—helped decluttering feel more manageable.
 “That’s a huge reason we keep it up now,” she says.“If someone wants to take on her method, I’d suggest that they are ready to confront it head-on in those steps right off the bat.
 It sounds like a lot, but once you do it, that’s how you maintain it.”

 Others who have embraced Kondo’s teachings have also adopted a longer timeline for their tidying.
 For Alina Wall and Tina Neufeld, who have been running their own 90-Day KonMari Challenge since 2017, after they first read Kondo’s book, the same strategy holds true.
 “In an effort to keep ourselves accountable, we decided to launch a 90-day challenge to finally tackle all the areas of our lives that have accumulated clutter,” Wall says.
 “By being somewhat realistic, as we juggle careers, babies, and before-and-after school routines, we didn’t want to attempt this challenge with a quick fix approach and set ourselves up for failure.
 A consistent, category by category, week by week, meticulous declutter approach worked and left our homes transformed.”

 Still, the greatest change that can come from Kondo’s teachings doesn’t seem to deal with clutter alone.
 For Friend and Wall both, the philosophy, at surface level, is about tidying a home, but that ends up accomplishing an even bigger-picture goal.
 “It’s not just about your home.
-I didn’t realize how much what I felt about my home was really hindering me in other areas of my life,” explains Friend.
-Once we organized, this cloud cleared.
+I didn’t realize how much what I felt about my home was really hindering me in other areas of my life,” explains Friend.“Once we organized, this cloud cleared.
 I had this boost of productivity and I felt so good about the house that I was able to do what I cared about.”